-Petrel Research & Strategy translates rigorous research into clear, actionable strategy for the people and institutions working to make education and workforce pathways work — for everyone.
+Petrel Research & Strategy brings rigorous applied research to the institutions and practitioners working to make education and workforce pathways work — for everyone.

 Rigorous methods, transparent analysis, and evidence that stands up to scrutiny — held to the standards of the research community.